 So for example, in the fruit still life, we have the little Santa that we wanted to draw the viewer's attention to.
 Once we had him at the spot that we liked, we then moved the green apple next to him and the green grapes; Green is Complimentary to Red!
 And then what really struck us is when we placed the purple grapes next to the yellow banana.

 25 Ideas for A Still Life

-Sometimes we get artist block (like writers block), we know we want to paint but can't figure out what!
+Sometimes we get artist's block (like writer's block), we know we want to paint but can't figure out what!
 So here is a list of 25 ideas that you can gather the items for a simple or complex composition and begin painting!
-Believe me, once you start painting the artist block goes away.
+Believe me, once you start painting the artist's block goes away.
 Painting a still life is a fabulous way to get inspired!

 - Drinking Glasses (add a candle and wow! - what a fabulous exercise in glass, reflections and light!)

 - Pasta supplies (noodles, tomatoes, onions, spoon, silver strainer, etc...)

 - Desserts (even make your favorite dessert and paint it - two sweet treats in one!)

 - A drink (check out these drink still life courses: Tequila Sunrise, Rainbow Cocktail, Detox Drink, Pina Colada)

 - Candy (check out this painting of Hershey Kisses)